benforcapita/odysseus_Journey/README.md

   - **Works on mobile** -- looks and runs great on your phone, not just desktop.<br>　<sub>responsive · installable (PWA) · touch gestures</sub>
   - **Extras** -- more to explore, happy if you give it a go!<br>　<sub>image editor · theme editor · file uploads (vision + PDF) · web search · presets · sessions · 2FA</sub>

+## Changes from upstream Odysseus

+This fork includes the following additions and changes on top of the original Odysseus project, current through **June 11, 2026**.

+### Native Tools Platform

+- Added a native, search-first **Tools Hub** accessible from the sidebar, icon rail, and command palette, with category filters, keyboard navigation, favorites, recents, and lazy-loaded tool workspaces.
+- Added a manifest-driven registry and `/api/tools` API for catalog discovery, validation, search, owner-scoped run tracking, and artifact persistence.
+- Added a shared browser runtime with typed artifacts and explicit routing to the existing Library and Gallery stores.
+- Tool inputs remain browser-local.
+Raw source text, images, and PDFs are not stored in run history; unsaved run metadata expires after 24 hours.
+- Added **30 offline browser tools**:
+  - Data and conversion: JSON Formatter, JSON/CSV Converter, YAML/JSON
+    Converter, Number Base Converter, Unit Converter, Unix Timestamp Converter, and Color Converter.
+  - Text and developer tools: Text Case Converter, Text Counter, Text Diff, Text Sorter, Regex Tester, HTML Formatter, CSS Minifier, Markdown Preview, Cron Expression Parser, and HTTP Status Codes.
+  - Encoding and security: Base64 Encoder, URL Encoder, Hash Generator, JWT Decoder, Password Generator, and Structured PII Redactor.
+  - Generation and media: QR Code Generator, UUID Generator, Lorem Ipsum Generator, Fake Data Generator, Image Resizer, SVG to PNG Converter, and PDF Toolkit for merge and split operations.

+### Navigation and settings

+- Added an Obsidian-style command palette opened with `Ctrl+Shift+P` or `Cmd+Shift+P`, including searchable app actions, tool launchers, and keyboard navigation.
+- Reworked model settings into clearer Local, API, and Added Models areas;
+  simplified the local model type/URL controls and deferred the Teacher Model settings card.
+- Fixed Cookbook serving so the selected server is respected.
+- Separated agent-tool administration onto `/api/agent-tools` so it no longer conflicts with the Native Tools catalog API.

+### Codex, Claude, and agent integration

+- Added scoped Codex and Claude helpers for creating Odysseus document drafts, including email drafts that remain documents until the user explicitly confirms sending.
+- Added a `codex_documents` API-token profile and enforced combined document and email scopes for email draft documents.
+- Fixed legacy textual or fenced email tool calls such as `list_emails` so they use the same email MCP dispatch path as native function calls.

+### Deployment and maintenance

+- Added `docker-compose.prod.yml` and a hardened Caddy reverse-proxy setup with automatic HTTPS, streaming-friendly proxying, health checks, persistent service volumes, and configurable resource limits.
+- Expanded environment and PWA configuration for production deployments.
+- Added `scripts/sync-fork-with-upstream.sh` for clean, fast-forward-only fork synchronization with tests guarding its workflow.
+- Updated the project license to **AGPL-3.0-or-later**.

 ## Demo
 A full, hover-to-play tour lives on the landing page (`docs/index.html`).